Andrii-Radyhin/California-Housing-Prices/README.md

 "IMAGE HISTOGRAMS"

-(SYNONYMS)We can first focus on features for which their distributions would be more or less expected.
+We can begin by directing our attention towards those features whose distributions are likely to conform to our expectations.

-The median income is a distribution with a long tail.
-It means that the salary of people is more or less normally distributed but there is some people getting a high salary.
+The distribution of median income exhibits a long tail, indicating that the earnings of individuals are distributed in a manner that resembles a normal distribution, albeit with a subset of individuals earning relatively high salaries.

-Regarding the average house age, the distribution is more or less uniform.
+The distribution of the average age of houses appears to be relatively homogeneous.

 The target distribution has a long tail as well.
 In addition, we have a threshold-effect for high-valued houses: all houses with a price above 5 are given the value 5.

-Focusing on the average rooms, average bedrooms, average occupation, and population, the range of the data is large with unnoticeable bin for the largest values.
-It means that there are very high and few values (maybe they could be considered as outliers?).
-We can see this specificity looking at the statistics for these features: (SYNONYMS)
+When examining the statistics for average rooms, average bedrooms, average occupation, and population, it becomes apparent that the dataset has a wide range of values, with a negligible bin for the largest values.
+This indicates the presence of a small number of exceptionally high values, which could potentially be deemed as outliers.
+We can see this specificity looking at the statistics for these features:

 "IMAGE FRAME WITH STATISTICS"